Updated on: 2/20/2019

 Amputation Injury Attorneys In Seattle

 If you have been seriously injured and experienced an amputation as a result, the Davis Law Group, P.S., sends our most sincere condolences your way.
 If your injury was a result of the negligence of another person or entity, you may be entitled to compensation for medical bills, loss of wages and your pain and suffering.
-Call our office at (206) 727-4000 today for a free, no-obligation consultation.
+Call our office at (206) 727-4000 today or contact us to request a free, no-obligation consultation.